UK Public Health Science

 Early career researcher event

-This year’s event for early career researchers will themed around Patient and Public Involvement (PPI[E]) and co-production in research and funding applications.
+This year’s event for early career researchers will be themed around Patient and Public Involvement (PPI[E]) and co-production in research and funding applications.
 It will be held on Monday April 20th from 13.00-17.00 at One Strawberry Lane (NE1 4BX).
 Light refreshments will be provided.
-Pre-registration is essential due to limited places.

 Session 1